moderndive/moderndive/vignettes/paper.md

 Observe that the original outcome variable `score` and explanatory/predictor variable `age` are now supplemented with the fitted and predicted values `score_hat` and `residual` columns.
 By putting the fitted values, predicted values, and residuals next to the original data, we argue that the computation of these values is less opaque.
 For example in class, instructors can write out by hand how all the values in the first row corresponding to the first instructor are computed.

 Furthermore, recall that since all outputs in the `moderndive` package are tibble data frames, custom residual analysis plots can be created instead of relying on the default plots yielded by `plot.lm()`.
-For example, we can check for the normality of residuals using the histogram of residuals shown in Figure \ref{fig:residuals-1}.
+For example, we can check for the normality of residuals using the histogram of residuals shown in \autoref{fig:residuals-1}.

 * A *partial residual plot* of the ; in this case a scatterplot of the residuals over `age`.